softmaterialslab/nanoconfinement-md/docs/nanohub_deployment.md

  using the HELP button at the top of any nanoHUB page.

 ## Convert the project Directory Structure
-*  You should convert your project to the above directory structure.
+*  You should convert your project to the following directory structure.
 ### A typical top-level directory layout
     .
     ├── bin			# Executable will be installed here